gilby125/opencode-mcp-tool/docs/concepts/sandbox.md

-# Sandbox Mode
+# Plan Mode

-Execute code safely in an isolated environment.
+Structured analysis and planning before code execution.

-## What is Sandbox Mode?
+## What is Plan Mode?

-Sandbox mode allows OpenCode to write and test code in a secure, isolated environment without affecting your system.
+Plan mode allows OpenCode to analyze your request and create structured plans before executing code, ensuring safer and more thoughtful development.

 ## Basic Usage

 ```
-/opencode:sandbox create a Python script that sorts a list
+/opencode:plan create a Python script that sorts a list
 ```

 ## How It Works